Achievable logoAchievable logo

 Post-registration obligations

-The majority of this chapter describes post-registration obligations for state-registered advisers.
+Most of this chapter covers post-registration obligations for state-registered advisers.
 The rules are virtually identical for federal-covered advisers.
-There is only one exception related to brochure delivery requirements, which is noted below.
+There’s one exception related to brochure delivery requirements, noted below.

-Once an investment adviser achieves effective registration, they are legally permitted to operate.
-The adviser must fulfill a number of post-registration obligations to maintain their registration, including:
+Once an investment adviser achieves effective registration, the adviser is legally permitted to operate.
+To keep that registration in good standing, the adviser must meet several ongoing obligations, including:

 • Record retention